 Should you use a Spanish mortgage, or a mortgage on your property at home?
-There are various good reasons for using a Spanish mortgage as opposed to a mortgage taken out on a property at home (in the UK, for example).
+There are various good reasons for using a Spanish mortgage as opposed to a mortgage taken out on a property in your home country.

 It makes sense to have the asset (the property) and the liability (the mortgage) in the same currency.
 This helps to minimise one source of uncertainty and risk (the Euro-Sterling exchange rate).